-Easter Bunny Cut Out Sugar Cookies (Vegan and Gluten Free)
+10. Easter Bunny Cut Out Sugar Cookies (Vegan and Gluten-Free)

 These delicate cookies are perfect for any Easter celebration.
 The subdued color palette gives these cookies a classic and elegant look.
 We love The Pretty Bee’s recommendation to use cocoa powder in place of the the powdered sugar for a chocolatey version!

-We love My Kitchen Craze’s take on blossom cookies.
+We love My Kitchen Craze’s blossom cookie recipe.
 Chewy, colorful and sweet, these cookies are perfect for spring.
 They are also ideal for baking with your kids because of how fun and easy they are to make.

-Toasted Coconut Shortbread Cookies (Vegan and Gluten Free)
+12. Toasted Coconut Shortbread Cookies (Vegan and Gluten-Free)